Career training assistance up to $10,000 for Tuition and $2,500 for books/supplies per program year (July to June) is available.

 - You have a disability and your income meets the requirements, even if your family income does not meet the requirements.

-You are eligible for services as a youth if you satisfy the following:
+You are eligible for services as a youth if you must be age 16-24 and satisfy the following:

-- You are a low income individual or
+- Not currently attending school and you are a low income individual

 - You have one or more of the following barriers to employment: